-If our competitors develop products with similar characteristics to HOCl, we may need to modify or alter our business strategy, which may delay the achievement of our goals.
+If our competitors develop products with similar characteristics to our HOCl technology, we may need to modify or alter our business strategy, which may delay the achievement of our goals.

-Competitors have and may continue to develop products with similar characteristics to HOCl.
+Competitors have and may continue to develop products with similar characteristics to our HOCl technology.
 Such similar products marketed by larger competitors can hinder our or our partners' efforts to penetrate the market.
 As a result, we may be forced to modify or alter our business and regulatory strategy and sales and marketing plans, as a response to changes in the market, competition and technology limitations, among others.
 Such modifications may pose additional delays in achieving our goals.